halelitzhaki/custom-shell-interpreter/README.md

 ## License

 This project is licensed under the MIT License.
-See the LICENSE file for details.
+See the [LICENSE](LICENSE) file for details.

+## Acknowledgments

+This project was developed as part of an academic assignment to practice advanced C and OS programming concepts.

 ## Author

-Halel Itzhaki
+**Halel Itzhaki**

 For any questions or suggestions, please feel free to contact me.